-Volvo LIGHTS is an extraordinary union of public and private stakeholders that have the expertise, capital, and commitment to propel battery electric freight movement beyond the ‘demonstration’ phase into a widespread reality.
+Volvo LIGHTS was an extraordinary union of public and private stakeholders with expertise, capital, and commitment required to propel battery-electric freight movement beyond the ‘demonstration’ phase into a widespread reality.

 Volvo Group is one of the world’s leading manufacturers of trucks, buses, construction equipment, and marine and industrial engines.
 The Group also provides complete solutions for financing and service.
 Volvo Group, which employs some 100,000 people worldwide, has production facilities in 19 countries and sells products in more than 190 markets.

 Project Role: Volvo Trucks developed the Class 8 battery-electric trucks, the Volvo VNR Electric model, which is equipped with connected vehicle technologies to improve up-time, self-learning control algorithms to optimize energy usage, and new lithium ion battery chemistries for increased electrical densities at reduced costs.

 South Coast AQMD